petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments/advanced-settings-reference.md

 {bdg-secondary}`Available 7.4 U37+/GA37+`

 By default, Liferay automatically renders all containers in a page.
-However, you can set the container's [`content-visibility`](https://drafts.csswg.org/css-contain/#propdef-content-visibility) property to `auto`, so its elements are only rendered when needed.
+However, setting the container's [`content-visibility`](https://drafts.csswg.org/css-contain/#propdef-content-visibility) property to `auto` causes elements to render only when needed.
 This can improve the page's load performance.

 ![Improve page load performance by setting the container's content-visibility to auto.](./advanced-settings-reference/images/06.png)